mickeytheq/ZoopDocs/docs/shared/instructions/Instructions.md

 `#TTSZ#DeckbuildingOption(Classes="Rogue",MinimumLevel=1,MaximumLevel=5)`
 `#TTSZ#DeckbuildingOption(Classes="Rogue",MinimumLevel=0,MaximumLevel=0,CardCountLimit=5)`

-## Instruction - DeckbuildingRestrictions
+## Instruction - DeckbuildingRequirements

-This allows you to specify the deckbuilding restrictions for an investigator.
+This allows you to specify the deckbuilding requirements for an investigator.
 This instruction is only valid on investigator cards.

-Instruction key: DeckbuildingRestrictions
+Instruction key: DeckbuildingRequirements

 Parameters: